Note: This entry was originally posted on a blog I created for my History of Medicine class final project during December 2012.

 This confusion over the role EMS probably plays a role in its current lack of funding; initially considered a distinct medical field, its funding was eventually rolled into funding for other projects.
 Throughout the 1960's and 1970's, the government led the way in EMS improvement.
 The Department of Health, Education, and Welfare allotted $16 million to EMS programs in 1972.
 In 1973, the Emergency Medical Services Systems Act -- Title XII of the Public Health Service Act -- set up fifteen components of EMS systems and provided states with a total of $300 million in funding to make those components a reality (manpower, training, communications, transportation, facilities, critical care units, public safety agencies, access to care, patient transfer, coordinated patient record keeping, public information and education, review and evaluation, disaster plan, mutual aid).
 However, that well ran dry in 1981, when the Omnibus Budget Reconciliation Act merged EMS funding into generalized health grants for states.
 States had greater discretion to spend the money as they wished, and this sometimes led to the neglect of their EMS systems.
 Since then, federal funding for EMS has never been as comprehensive.

 More importantly, standardization, standardization, standardization must be implemented and enforced at the federal level.
 Both the NAEMT and Crossroads stress the need for nationally accredited programs.
 The current state-based model not only results in haphazard funding, but also in inconsistent quality in the kinds of care EMTs can provide.
 One problem this causes for EMTs themselves is trouble moving between states, since the different educational requirements across borders can render one's hard-earned certificate useless.
-An EMT should still be an EMT whether he is in Florida or in North Carolina.
+An EMT should still be an EMT whether they are in Florida or in North Carolina.

 Included in this new model of education should be a stronger emphasis on history.
 In my EMT class, for example, we briefly skimmed over the history, but the gist of it was something along the lines of, "People realized EMS techniques saved a lot of lives in the Vietnamese war and decided to bring them home to America."
 Medics such as myself, who have been taught to think historically, would be much better equipped to analyze their profession across time, and compare its tradition and education to other professions.
 Insights into evolution of EMS in the United States could provide thoughtful accurate solutions to modern EMS problems.
 (It's notable that among the fifteen respondents to my survey, only the one in the bachelor's program seemed to have a fairly thorough understanding of the history of EMS in America.)
 Such training would allow them to combat the false misconceptions that plague EMS, as discussed in this essay, and make a fair bid for increased funding.
 Everybody, the public included, benefits when EMTs are more well-informed, a goal which this blogs seeks to achieve.